benfertig/timestamper/README.md

 ```
 chsh -s /bin/zsh
 ```
 You may be asked to enter your login password, which you should do.
-Don't worry, your keystrokes are being registered even if you can't read them.<br />
+If you do not see any text being printed to the terminal window when you type, do not worry.
+Your keystrokes are being registered even if you cannot read them.<br />

 Quit and restart Terminal<br />